vxna/optimize-three-webpack-plugin/README.md

 ## Warning

-webpack >=4.0.0 and three >=0.103.0 required.
+`webpack@^4.0.0` and `three@^0.103.0` required.

 This is possible with import name convention that I hope one day will be adopted in `three`.
 I don't know if it works with TS and I am not going to support it on my own, PR welcome.

 ## Import name convention

 In the past, tree shaking `three` was done at the userland with a workaround by aliasing `three` to `src/Three.js`.
-Recently, new [JSM](https://github.com/mrdoob/three.js/search?q=JSM&type=Commits) initiative landed in `three` package. `JSM` files allows us to import loaders and other things from the examples folder.
+Since `three@0.103.0`, [JSM](https://threejs.org/docs/#manual/en/introduction/Import-via-modules) initiative landed in `three` package. `JSM` files allows us to import loaders and other things from the examples folder.
 That's awesome but tree shaking method that we've used is breaking new `JSM` imports now.

-Here comes custom import name convetion that fixes this behavior and also provides more human-readable imports.
+Here comes custom import name convetion that fixes this behavior and provides more human-readable imports.

 At the time of writing all available `JSM` imports are supported.
-You can see the full list [here](https://github.com/vxna/optimize-three-webpack-plugin/blob/master/src/index.js#L14-L21).
+You can see the full list [here](https://github.com/vxna/optimize-three-webpack-plugin/blob/master/src/aliases.js).
+`JSM` conversion is still ongoing, make sure you have latest `three` to use all aliases.

 ## Usage